 The men’s watch is all black, while the women’s has a gold case which is set off against black leather straps.
-Each watch is water resistant up to 50 meters, which isn’t much, but that’s beside the point.
-These are sleek, fashionable watches are affordably priced and aren’t trying to do anything more than look good.
+Each watch is water-resistant up to 50 meters, which isn’t much, but that’s beside the point.
+These are sleek, fashionable watches that are affordably priced and aren’t trying to do anything more than look good.
 At that, they succeed.

 German watchmaker Kapten & Son looks to have followed Daniel Wellington’s playbook even more carefully, from their classically simple designs to their models-in-picturesque-landscapes social media marketing.
 Also, in terms of design and pricing, you won’t find much to distinguish them from their Swedish competitor (don’t tell them I said that).

 Having said that, if you’re looking for something with some unique character, check out Kapten & Son’s Campus Sail Nylon Watch (find it on Amazon here).